-The bilateral relationship continues to strengthen and covers a broad range of issues, including economic and development cooperation, joint efforts against people smuggling, strong education linkages and engagement on issues of human rights and reconciliation.
-Inaugural Senior Officials’ Talks (SOTs) with Sri Lanka in December 2015 was an important step in building a new architecture to support this expanding relationship.
+The bilateral relationship continues to strengthen.
+We share strategic interests and increasingly trade and investment opportunities.
+We engage regularly on a wide range of issues including economic and development cooperation, joint efforts against people smuggling, strong education linkages and on human rights and reconciliation.

 Trade and Investment links

-Two-way trade is growing strongly at 9.5 per cent year-on-year to $951 million (2015).
-In 2015, Australia’s investment in Sri Lanka totaled A$47 million.
+Two-way trade and investment between Australian and Sri Lanka passed $1billion in 2017, and is currently at $1.4 billion.
+In 2017, Australia’s investment in Sri Lanka totalled A$89 million.
 Read the Sri Lanka country fact sheet [PDF 48 KB] for further details.

 Commercial opportunities in Sri Lanka are growing.
 Sri Lanka is strategically located on major shipping routes, adjacent to India, and between China and the Middle East.
-It has high literacy standards, improving infrastructure, market leadership in a few core industrial sectors and is, for the first time in decades, at peace.
-English is widely spoken, it ranks well comparably for South Asia in the World Bank’s ease of Doing Business survey and may constitute a gateway for exporters to the Indian market through their bilateral FTA.
-Major market opportunities for Australia include agribusiness, education, tourism, hospitality and mining.
+It has high literacy standards, improving infrastructure, market leadership in a few core sectors and is, for the first time in decades, at peace.
+English is widely spoken; it ranks well comparably for South Asia in the World Bank’s Ease of Doing Business survey and may constitute a gateway for exporters to the Indian market through their bilateral FTA.

-Sri Lanka is Australia’s 25th largest tourist destination.
-Australian tourist arrivals in Sri Lanka have grown by 12.7 per cent over the past five years and the number of tourists to Australia from Sri Lanka has also increased by 10.4 per cent per since 2010.
+Sri Lanka is Australia’s 22nd largest tourist destination.
+In the last five years, the annual growth in Australians travelling to Sri Lanka was 10.7 per cent.
+The number of tourists to Australia from Sri Lanka has also increased annually by 13.2 per cent per since 2012.
+Direct flights, launched in 2017, have seen these figures grown.

 Education plays a significant role in Australia’s bilateral relationship with Sri Lanka.
-Australia is the second most popular tertiary study destination for international students originating from Sri Lanka with around 6000 Sri Lankan students studying in Australia in 2016.
+Many Sri Lankan students opt to study in Australia.
+Australia is the second most popular tertiary study destination for Sri Lankans with around 9,500 students studying in Australia in 2017.

-Twenty-three Australian education providers operate in Sri Lanka.
-Several Australian universities also have articulation programs where degrees started in Sri Lanka can be completed at an Australian university in Australia.
+Many Australian education providers operate in Sri Lanka.
 The majority of Australian providers in Sri Lanka offer higher education courses or university preparation courses.
 Significant opportunities exist to increase collaboration in the technical and vocational education (TVET) sector.
+Several Australian universities also have foundation programs for degrees started in Sri Lanka, which can be then transferred to, and completed in, their Australian campuses.

 More information on Development Assistance to Sri Lanka.